-- Designing and Timetabling the Primary Curriculum a practical guide for Key Stage 1 and 2 (Qualifications and Curriculum Authority 2002) - Equality Act 2010: Advice for Schools (DfE) - Race Disparity Audit Summary Findings from the Ethnicity Facts and Figures Website (Cabinet Office)
+(Qualifications and Curriculum Authority 2002)

+- Equality Act 2010: Advice for Schools (DfE) - The National Curriculum in England Framework Document (DfE) 2014 - Race Disparity Audit Summary Findings from the Ethnicity Facts and Figures Website (Cabinet Office)

 We believe 'art, craft and design embody some of the highest forms of human creativity.
 A high-quality art and design education should engage, inspire and challenge pupils, equipping them with the knowledge and skills to experiment, invent and create their own works of art, craft and design.
 As pupils progress, they should be able to think critically and develop a more rigorous understanding of art and design.
 They should also know how art and design both reflect and shape our history, and contribute to the culture, creativity and wealth of our nation.'
 (The National Curriculum in England Framework Document (DfE) 2014)